 - 10.1.4.2 Preparation of Soil/sediment Samples - 10.1.4.2.1 Weigh a well-mixed aliquot of each sample (of the same matrix type) sufficient to provide 10 g of dry soil/sediments (based on the soil/sediments determination in Section 10.1.4.1) into a clean beaker or glass jar.
-Record sample weight to the nearest 0.01 g. - 10.1.4.2.2 Spike 1.0 mL of the diluted labeled compound spiking solution (see Section 7.7.4.2) into the sample. - 10.1.4.2.3 For each sample or sample batch (to a maximum of 20 samples) to be extracted during the same 12-hour shift, weigh three 10-g aliquots of the appropriate reference matrix into clean beakers or glass jars. - 10.1.4.2.4 Spike 1.0 mL of the diluted labeled compound solution into each reference matrix aliquot.
-One aliquot will serve as the blank and two will serve as the LCS/LCSD.
-Spike the LCS/LCSD with 1.0 mL of the laboratory control sample spiking solution (see Section 7.8.4). - 10.1.4.2.5 Stir or tumble and equilibrate the aliquots for 1 to 2 hours. - 10.1.4.2.6 Decant excess water.
-If necessary to remove water, filter the sample through a glass fiber filter and discard the water liquid. - 10.1.4.2.7 If particles greater than 1 mm are present in the sample, spread the sample on clean aluminum foil.
-After the sample is dry, grind to reduce the particle size.

-10.1.4.2.8 Extract the sample and aliquots using the SDS procedure in Section 10.2.3.

-10.1.5 Tissue Samples
+Record sample weight to the nearest 0.01 g. - 10.1.4.2.2 Spike 1.0 mL of the diluted labeled compound spiking solution (see Section 7.7.4.2) into the sample. - 10.1.4.2.3 For each sample or sample batch (to a maximum of 20 samples) to be extracted during the same 12-hour shift, weigh two 10 g aliquots of the appropriate reference matrix into clean beakers or glass jars. - 10.1.4.2.4 Spike 1.0 mL of the diluted labeled compound solution into each reference matrix aliquot.
+One aliquot will serve as the blank and the other will serve as the LCS.
+Spike the LCS with 1.0 mL of the LCS spiking solution (see Section 7.8.4). - 10.1.4.2.5 Stir or tumble and equilibrate the aliquots for 1 to 2 hours. - 10.1.4.2.6 Decant excess water.
+If necessary to remove water, filter the sample through a glass fiber filter and discard the liquid. - 10.1.4.2.7 If particles greater than 1 mm are present in the sample, spread the sample on clean aluminum foil.
+After the sample is dry, grind to reduce the particle size. - 10.1.4.2.8 Extract the sample and aliquots using the SDS procedure in Section 10.2.3. - 10.1.5 Tissue Samples homogenized sample, if re-analysis is required.
+When whole fish analysis is necessary, the entire fish is homogenized.

 Prior to processing tissue samples, the laboratory must determine the exact tissue to be analyzed.
-Common requests for analysis of fish tissue include whole fish-skin on, whole fish-skin removed, edible fish fillets (filleted in the field or by the laboratory), specific organs, and other portions.
+Common requests for analysis of fish tissue include whole fish skin on, whole fish skin removed, edible fish fillets (filleted in the field or by the laboratory), specific organs, and other portions.
 Once the appropriate tissue has been determined, the sample must be homogenized.